-\subsection{Comparison between variants of the\\mutual information}
+\subsection{Comparison between variants of the mutual information}

 Figure~\ref{fig:RGB-Comparison} summarizes the relative performance of the various mutual information measures in our tests.
-In this set of tests we limited ourselves, for the sake of clarity, to the top three community detection algorithms---InfoMap and the two variants of modularity maximization---and measured which of the three returned the best results according to each of our six mutual information measures, as a function of network size~$n$ and the mixing parameter~$\mu$.
-Each point in each of the six panels in the figure is color-coded with some mix of red, green, and blue to indicate in what fraction of cases each of the algorithms performs best according to the relevant measure and, as we can see, the results vary significantly among the measures.
+In this set of tests we limit ourselves, for the sake of clarity, to the top three community detection algorithms---InfoMap and the two variants of modularity maximization---and measure which of the three returns the best results according to each of our six mutual information measures, as a function of network size~$n$ and the mixing parameter~$\mu$.
+Each point in each of the six panels is color-coded with some mix of red, green, and blue to indicate in what fraction of cases each of the algorithms performs best according to each of the six measures and, as we can see, the results vary significantly among measures.
 An experimenter trying to choose the best algorithm would come to substantially different conclusions depending on which measure they use.

-One consistent feature of all six mutual information measures is the large red area in each panel of Fig.~\ref{fig:RGB-Comparison}, which represents the region in which InfoMap performs best.
+One consistent feature of all six mutual information measures is the large red area in each panel of Fig.~\ref{fig:RGB-Comparison}, which represents the region in which the InfoMap algorithm performs best.
 Regardless of the measure used, InfoMap is the best performer on networks with low mixing parameter (i.e.,~strong community structure) and relatively large network size.
 For higher mixing (weaker structure) or smaller network sizes, modularity maximization does better.
 Which version of modularity is best, however, depends strongly on the mutual information measure.
 The traditional symmetrically normalized mutual information (top left panel) mostly favors the version with a high resolution parameter of $\gamma=10$ (blue), but the asymmetric reduced measure for which we advocate (bottom right) favors the version with $\gamma=1$ (green).
 (The regions colored gray in the figure are those in which no algorithm receives a positive mutual information score and hence all algorithms can be interpreted as failing.)